smoothstonedesign/purpleChess/README.md

-# purpleChess - Clock Accessibility Plugin
+# purpleChess - Clock Accessibility Plugin for chess.com

 A Chrome extension that provides visual feedback for chess.com time management by changing the background color based on the relative time difference between players.
 The background shifts between dark blue (time advantage) and dark red (time deficit) to help players quickly gauge their time situation.